Constraining polymerized black holes with quasi-circular extreme mass-ratio inspirals: Introduction

 For each EMRI, the smaller object undergoes numerous orbits around the central supermassive black hole before ultimately plunging into it \cite{Hughes:2000ssa}.
 The orbital dynamics of the smaller object are mainly determined by the properties of the central supermassive black hole and gravitational radiation.
 The gravitational waveforms emitted by an EMRI are closely related to the trajectory of the smaller object, serving as precise mappings of the spacetime geometry around the supermassive black hole.
 Thus, gravitational waves from EMRIs are invaluable probes for studying the characteristics of supermassive black holes and testing gravitational theories \cite{Glampedakis:2005hs, Barausse:2020rsu, LISA:2022yao, GWSTQLISA, Babak:2017tow,Qiao:2024gfb}.

+The semi-relativistic methods (such as analytical and numerical kludge methods~\cite{Barack:2003fp, Babak:2006uv, Sopuerta:2011te, Chua:2017ujo, Liu:2020ghq}) are effective for studying the evolutions of EMRIs.
+The numerical kludge (NK) method combines the exact relativistic orbital trajectory of the smaller object with an approximate expression for the gravitational radiation \cite{Babak:2006uv}.
 Typically, the orbit of the smaller object is elliptical.
 However, as gravitational radiation leads to a gradual loss of energy and orbital angular momentum, the eccentricity of the orbit gradually decreases~\cite{Peters:1964zz}.
 Gravitational radiation from a particle in a circular orbit around a black hole was studied in Refs.~\cite{Poisson:1993vp, Cutler:1993vq, Apostolatos:1993nu}.
 To describe the orbital evolution of the smaller object, the quasi-circular orbit approximation is often employed \cite{Kennefick:1995za}.
 In this approximation, the smaller object is assumed to remain in a circular orbit at each moment, with the radius of the orbit slowly decreasing over time due to gravitational radiation.
 References~\cite{Kennefick:1995za, Finn:2000sy, Hughes:1999bq, Hughes:2001jr} employed the quasi-circular orbit approximation to study the gravitational waves from a compact object orbiting a supermassive Kerr black hole.
 The quasi-circular orbit approximation was also used to study LISA's capability to detect new fundamental fields in Refs.~\cite{Maselli:2021men, Barsanti:2022vvl,Zhang:2024ogc}.
 More recently, quasi-circular EMRIs have been used to investigate the properties of black holes in bumblebee gravity in Ref. \cite{Liang:2022gdk}.

 The existence of black holes is a key prediction of general relativity.
 However, the singularities predicted within black holes pose a significant theoretical challenge.
 As a potential solution, loop quantum gravity has proposed several black hole models that eliminate these singularities \cite{Rovelli:1997yv, Ashtekar:2021kfp, Perez:2017cmj}.
 References~\cite{Tu:2023xab, Yang:2024lmj, Liu:2024qci, Fu:2024cfk} have explored the EMRIs around several black holes in loop quantum gravity.
 However, Refs.~\cite{Tu:2023xab, Yang:2024lmj} examined EMRIs over only a few orbital cycles, neglecting the effects of gravitational radiation on the orbital evolution of the smaller object.
 Through the semi-classical polymerization of the area within the interior of spherically symmetric black hole spacetimes, a quantum-corrected black hole spacetime has been proposed in Refs.~\cite{Peltola:2008pa, Peltola:2009jm}.
 Various properties of this polymerized black hole have been studied, including Hawking radiation \cite{Fen-Fen:2013xga}, quasinormal modes \cite{Daghigh:2020mog, Jha:2023rem}, strong gravitational lensing and shadow \cite{Jha:2023rem, KumarWalia:2022ddq}, and so on.